Children's Studies (CDST)

 Pre-requisites: graduate standing.

-In this course, students will take a hands-on approach to grant writing, specifically to develop skills in locating potential funding sources for child life programming and using appropriate grant-writing techniques.
-Students will actively participate in the entire grant submission process, where they will locate funding sources, develop a proposal, and act as an evaluation reviewer.
+Hands-on approach to grant writing, specifically to develop skills in locating potential funding sources for child life programming and using appropriate grant-writing techniques.
+Students actively participate in the entire grant submission process, where they locate funding sources, develop a proposal, and act as evaluation reviewers.

 CDST 539.
 SPECIAL TOPICS.
 1-5 Credits.